| |

 The chicken is SO juicy, and the breading is crispy.
 I’m always flabbergasted when I bite into the chicken here because anytime I make fried chicken at home, it’s either juicy and soggy OR tough and crispy.

-I guess that’s why Daniel, the chef, owner, plater, dishwasher, and salesman is the expert and not us.
+I guess that’s why Daniel, the chef, owner, plater, dishwasher, and salesman of Your Side Chicks is the expert and not us.

-This is a food cart at Hawthorne Asylum in the Central Eastside (where the bar serves Mutantis Beer, which is great gluten free beer made in Portland).
-If there’s one thing you should do in Portland, it’s eat at a food cart.
+This is a food cart a block off of NW 23rd in NW Portland, and if there’s one thing you should do in Portland, it’s eat at a food cart.

 The menu is pretty simple.
 It’s fried chicken tenders, fries, kale slaw, or a combination of all three.
 Plus, they have chicken nuggets too (which I really like for the higher breading to chicken ratio).